Upgrade tracking built for the people who actually upgrade

 Who this is for

 2LNR is not for everyone.
-It is specifically built for travelers who already understand how airline upgrades work and want better tools to execute their strategy.
+It is built for AvGeeks — travelers who already understand how airline upgrades work and want better tools to execute their strategy.
+If you know what an SWU is without looking it up, you are in the right place.

 Executive Platinum and Platinum Pro members

 You have four SWUs per year (or eight if you re-qualified).
 Each one is worth thousands of dollars on the right route.
-2LNR helps you deploy them on flights where C-class is confirmed, so you stop burning SWUs on waitlisted flights that never clear.
+2LNR helps you deploy them on flights where confirmed upgrade space is available, so you stop burning SWUs on waitlisted flights that never clear.

 Points and miles strategists